Virginians will have to wait for legal marijuana sales as GOP kills massive bill

 This year, senators in both parties pushed to speed up the timeline to give consumers a safe and regulated way to buy marijuana and mitigate the black market.

-“If we don’t have a bill that gives us a well regulated adult-use market amidst the backdrop of legalization in Virginia, we are basically providing a year for the growth and strengthening of the illicit market,” Del.
+“If we don’t have a bill that gives us a well-regulated adult-use market amidst the backdrop of legalization in Virginia, we are basically providing a year for the growth and strengthening of the illicit market,” Del.
 Dawn M. Adams (D-Richmond) said Monday.
 “And the longer we wait to have a regulated market, I think the harder it will be to take control or even compete with that illicit market.”

 Early sales became one of the most debated parts of the marijuana discussion in Richmond, with some social equity advocates and small hemp processors in the state voicing concern that a head start could shut small and minority business owners out of the market.